- Free Consultation: 305-638-4143 Tap Here to Call Us

-What is the Statute of Limitations on Car Accidents in Florida?
+What Is the Statute of Limitations on Car Accidents in Florida?

 A severe traffic collision can cause devastating damages and injuries to those involved, which means that drivers should be cautious when on the roadways.
 However, regardless of how safely you operate your vehicle, there are times when accidents occur due to the negligent actions of others.
-As a result, the car accident attorneys at Flanagan Personal Injury & Wrongful Death Law Firm, P.A. would like to provide information about time limits involved in filing a claim after a Florida car accident.
+As a result, the car accident attorneys at Flanagan Personal Injury & Wrongful Death Law Firm, P.A. would like to provide information about the time limits involved in filing a claim after a Florida car accident.

-Is there a “Time Limit?”
+Is There a “Time Limit?”

 In Florida, the law specifies a certain time limit or statute of limitations.
 This time limit defines how long victims have to file a lawsuit against the alleged negligent driver in the crash.
 If an individual was injured in the accident, they then have the opportunity to file a claim within four years from the date of the incident.

 In the situation in which a person has died due to the collision, their family can file a lawsuit against the at-fault driver within two years, which begins on the date of the individual’s death.

 However, if you attempt to file a claim after the statute of limitations has been passed, the court will likely refuse to hear your case, unless there is a special exception.
 As a result, it is incredibly important to consider the limitation of time for filing a claim and how that affects your potential case.

 According to data provided by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), car accidents have had an apparent impact on the citizens of the state.
 By looking at the most recent year of data, we can see that there were 403,626 total accidents.
 Out of these incidents, there were: